okeshawarz/prospectus/draft3.md

 4. The composition of new housing construction has changed, reflecting declining homeownership and increased rentership.

-In this paper, I build an argument incorporating the critical geography and Marxist-Georgist urban economics traditions.
+In this paper, I build an argument incorporating the critical geography and urban economics traditions.
 I develop general theoretical questions regarding the role of differential rents, economies of scale, and the level of homeownership, and show that under certain conditions, all of the income growth in a particular region can be captured by landlords, and that in equilibrium, urban land markets under conditions of increasing returns may not clear.
+The first half of this paper will be a survey of the history of economic thought regarding landlords, rents, and cities, and the second will consist of a formal presentation of the theoretical argument.

 ## Literature Review